 “Nothing ventured, nothing gained.”
 You’ve probably heard this saying before—and if you’re an insurance agent intent on growing your agency, take it to heart.
 For most agents, growing your book of business frequently means venturing into uncharted territory to try new things in all areas, including staffing, marketing, sales, and more.
-We asked three top agents with three different carriers–John Heep, Perry Olson, and Chris Robertson–for their best tips on how to build an insurance agency successfully.
+We asked top agents and successful professionals in the industry―John Heep, Perry Olson, Chris Robertson, and Todd McClain―for their best tips on how to build an insurance agency successfully.

 Each has a proven track record of success (with multiple sales awards and successful offices) and all are experts on the topic of insurance agency growth strategies.
 Take a look at the strategies they recommend below, and get started implementing them in your own agency today.

 Goal-setting is the first step toward helping you realize your personal goals as well as your agency growth targets, because if you don't know where you want to go, it's going to be tough to get anywhere.
 Take a few minutes each day to set and write your daily goals and to check in on your longer term goals.
 Then, you can evaluate your progress at the 90-day mark, the six-month mark, and beyond.
 (And if you’re looking for what to avoid when setting goals, check this out: Insurance Producers & Agents: Doing These 9 Things Will Tank Your Sales Goals.)

 To grow your business, you must invest in your greatest asset: your employees.
 They are the lifeblood of your agency, so the importance of investing in them initially—and with continued training—cannot be overemphasized.

 At the end of the day, you want your employees to represent your agency, and to be its biggest fans.
 (Tweet this!)
 When you compensate your staff well, pay them bonuses, and help them realize how their work impacts the success of the agency as a whole, they'll play an integral role in client retention and referrals.